Blankeye-zero/budget_ledger/README.md

 # budget_ledger

-## Getting Started

-This is  a mini project of mine for further understanding the features of flutter.
+A mini project of mine for further understanding the features of flutter.

 Budget Ledger is a cross-Platform Mobile App that helps us keep track of our Expenditures.